Monster girl: In video games

 Critics have noted that many of the most famous female video game monsters, such as Vicar Amelia from Bloodborne, the Bubble Head Nurses of Silent Hill 2, and Anima from The Evil Within, were formerly humans or take the general shape of one.
 In most cases, this is done to challenge male players' expectations of what types of women exist in a video game.
 The characters use their femininity as a tool in order to draw the player in before showing their true monstrous form, as in Vicar Amelia's transformation from a "little praying woman" into a beast.
 However, the Nurses are an exception as they "slyly beg for slaughter" instead of drawing the player towards their own.

-Along with these, there have been a number of visual novels such as Monster Girl Quest, and Bern's Breeding Simulator.
-While erotic in nature, these games also have a following due to the humanization of these monsters, and serve as a metaphor for the irrelevancy of exterior appearances and the importance of one's own personality to find love and empowerment.
+There are also numerous monster girl eroge such as Monster Girl Quest and Demons Roots.
+While erotic in nature, these games have also been praised for the strong writing of their monster girl characters.